 5. Write Within Character Limits

-Meta description length is around 155 to 160 characters, so you should try to keep within these limits when drafting a description.
+Meta description length is around 155 to 160 characters, so try to keep within these limits when drafting a description.

 6. Create Unique Meta Descriptions for Each Page

-Imagine if you’re selling shoes online and have the same meta description for all your products.
-Your visitors will have a very difficult time finding the pair of shoes they’re looking for.
-As a result, they won’t click on your page and go to another website.
+Imagine you’re selling shoes online and have the same meta description for all your products.
+Your visitors will have a very difficult time finding the pair they’re looking for, and they’ll end up clicking on a competitor’s page instead.

 7. Your Meta Description Should Match Your Content

-Another important point to remember is that your descriptions should match the content of your webpage.
-If you create meta descriptions that are misleading or bait users into clicking on your link, you’ll risk getting a penalty from Google.
+Another important point: your descriptions should match the content of your webpage.
+Misleading descriptions that bait users into clicking will risk getting a penalty from Google.

 Along with a penalty, you’ll also get a high bounce rate if users don’t find what they wanted on your webpage.
-So, always try to match your descriptions with your content.
+Matching your description to your content is one of the best habits you can build.

 8. Use Numbers and Statistics When Relevant

 People love concrete information.
-Including numbers or statistics in your meta descriptions can significantly increase click-through rates.
+Including numbers or statistics in your meta descriptions can significantly increase click-through rates — one of the most important SEO KPIs to track.

 For example, instead of saying “Tips to improve your website speed,” try “Here are 7 proven tips to improve your website speed by up to 50%.”